JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part1/index.md

 To date, I only managed to create two Quarto documents.
 One is a [lab work](https://jauntyjjs.github.io/islr2-bookclub-cohort3-chapter12-lab/) from a R for Data Science [book club](https://www.youtube.com/watch?v=pTys5kfA6Yc&ab_channel=R4DSOnlineLearningCommunity), the other is a [write up](https://jauntyjjs.github.io/Trelliscopejs_In_Quarto_Example/) on how to create interactive plots using [`plotly`](https://plotly.com/r/) and display them as trellis plot using [`trelliscopejs`](https://hafen.github.io/trelliscopejs/).
 Hopefully I could learn something new today.

-When I realised that content of the workshop was going to be just slide presentations and demonstrations, I was initially worried that I would fall asleep because it was 3.30 am in where I am living and the content seemed quite technical (if you have little programming experience, it can be hard to understand things like Jupyter, Lua, Bootstrap, Javascript, etc...).
+When I realised that content of the workshop was going to be just slide presentations and demonstrations, I was initially worried that I would fall asleep because it was 3.30 am in where I was living and the content seemed quite technical (if you have little programming experience, it can be hard to understand things like Jupyter, Lua, Bootstrap, Javascript, etc...).
 It was a miracle that I was able to pull through till around 7am and ask a few questions along the way.
 Special thanks 🙏 to the one who asked if Howard, the instructor's pet dog seen in most of the slides, was given extra treats/food for contributing heavily to the course content.
 That really cracked me up internally though I could not laugh loudly because everyone else was asleep in where I lived.

 At least it is comforting to know that I can still create [Github Flavoured Markdown](https://quarto.org/docs/output-formats/gfm.html) documents using Quarto and a [hugo](https://quarto.org/docs/reference/formats/markdown/hugo.html) option is presence as well.
 This blog originally come from a Quarto `.qmd` file